-At the third meeting conducted in January 2018, Students were given information about the extended exam facilities prescribed by the Maharashtra Board.
-The college assisted students by providing them with writers and nearby centres for their HSC examination.
+Students are given information about the extended exam facilities prescribed by the Maharashtra Board.
+The college assists students by providing them with writers, use of calculators and exam centres near their place of residence for HSC examination.

 The special guidance lectures in certain subjects are also provided to improve the academic performance of students with special needs.
 Each student is assigned a support teacher who personally guides the student.